karliky/turrero/README.md

 - Show cards with card design (for those with url)
 - Some dates are incorrectly scraped, example https://twitter.com/Recuenco/status/1614168029876600833
 - Some titles from Goodreads have a "Loading..." text as value
+- Add copy link to every tweet so we can share it, like lexical.dev does on the left of every block

 ## More resources